Limit Strategies

 RLaaS ships with four algorithms.
 All share the same two parameters:

-Parameter | Type | Required | Meaning |
+| Parameter | Type | Required | Meaning |

 limit | int | ✓ | Maximum requests (or tokens) in a window |

-window | string (30s , 1m , 5m …) | ✓ | Time span that defines the rate |
+window | string (30s, 1m, 5m…) | ✓ | Time span that defines the rate |

 If the response does not contain

-you must treat the request as rejected and back‑off.
-RLaaS returns HTTP429
+{"allowed": true}you must treat the request as rejected and back‑off.
+RLaaS returns HTTP429with plain textRate limit exceededfor all denials.

 Strategy Cheatsheet

-Strategy (JSON) | How it works | When to use | Notes |
+| Strategy (JSON) | How it works | When to use | Notes |

 fixed | Counts hits in a discrete, wall‑clock window.
-Counter resets every window . | Low‑traffic admin APIs, cron callbacks | Fastest algorithm (single counter) |
+Counter resets every window. | Low‑traffic admin APIs, cron callbacks | Fastest algorithm (single counter) |

 sliding | Keeps current + previous window counters and interpolates.
 Smooths spikes. | Auth/login, GraphQL‑gateway limits | Avoids thundering herd at window edge |

 token | Bucket refills at a constant rate: limit / window tokens per second.
-Bursts are allowed up to limit . | Mobile / IoT clients with bursty traffic | Each request consumes 1 token |
+Bursts are allowed up to limit. | Mobile / IoT clients with bursty traffic | Each request consumes 1 token |

-leaky | Water leaks out steadily at limit / window .
+leaky | Water leaks out steadily at limit / window.
 New requests fill the bucket. | Background job runners, message queues | Keeps outbound rate constant |

 {